 The scheduled release date of “The Mermaid” on Chinese New Year also happened to coincide with the anniversary of Hong Kong’s 2016 Mong Kok civil unrest, when violent clashes had broken out between riot police and localist protesters angry at the police’s unusual sweeping of unlicensed street food vendors on Chinese New Year—enjoying street food on the New Year being a longstanding Hong Kong cultural tradition.
 Edward Leung Tin-kai, a prominent activist arrested that night, is now serving a six-year prison sentence on the charge of rioting.
 Leung coined the slogan, “Liberate Hong Kong, the revolution of our times,” which emerged as the most-chanted protest slogan in the city’s pro-democracy movement this year.

-When Leung was he said that anti-Chinese sentiment in Hong Kong was the result of the city’s lack of rights to its own self-governance.
+When Leung was running in the legislative council by-election in 2016, he said that anti-Chinese sentiment in Hong Kong was the result of the city’s lack of rights to its own self-governance.
 Although Hong Kong has remained a financial hub since the handover, residents are still struggling with one of the worst housing crises in the world, and a host of other serious problems.
 Can we still find refuge in “TV over rice” when the inequalities and uncertainties are no longer merely looming, but staring us down directly?

 In 2013, Chow was appointed as a committee member of the Chinese People’s Political Consultative Conference, a political advisory body without legislative power.
 Chow has said he was unaware of the appointment when it was made, and he has been either showing up late to the meetings or leaving within 10 minutes.
 But he has stayed on the committee every year since 2013, and said his voice could “contribute to the development of Chinese cinema.”

 The term “Chinese cinema,” however, is specific to mainland Chinese productions and does not embody all Sinophone cinema.
 Hong Kong cinema has already lost much of its cultural sway over the years.
 Can we even name one influential Hong Kong film since the early aughts, beyond Wong Kar-wai’s “2046” and Andrew Lau’s “Infernal Affairs”?
 The reason is not far to seek.
-If a local film borders on political commentary or criticism, it’s guaranteed to be barred from major theaters—and the consequences .
-The political anthology “Ten Years” (2015), which speculates on Hong Kong’s diminishing freedoms in 2025, was from theaters and media outlets despite winning local film awards.
+If a local film borders on political commentary or criticism, it’s guaranteed to be barred from major theaters—and the consequences may extend far beyond a screening ban.
+The political anthology “Ten Years” (2015), which speculates on Hong Kong’s diminishing freedoms in 2025, was banned from theaters and media outlets despite winning local film awards.

 As a filmmaker, Stephen Chow is not responsible for the helplessness that has permeated Hong Kong, but he is the symbol of a nostalgic era.
 The king of comedy, who shaped and represented Hong Kong’s culture, was the cultural compass for a generation that grew up and thrived at the intersection of British colonialism and the Chinese authoritarian regime.